 - Cut the tofu into 1/2-inch thick slices.
 Place them on a few paper towels and cover them with 2 or 3 more.
 Press lightly to remove some of the moisture from the tofu.
 Cut the slices into triangles or other shapes.

-- Heat an oiled, non-stick skillet until hot, and place the tofu slices in it.
+Heat a non-stick skillet until hot, and place the tofu slices in it.
 Brown well on both sides.
 When they are done, place them in a crockpot that has been sprayed with non-stick spray.
+(If you avoid all oil, try lining the crockpot with parchment paper.)
 Set the crockpot to high heat and cover.

 - Using the same skillet, sauté the onions, garlic, and ginger until the onion softens, about 3 minutes.
 Add the remaining ingredients and heat, stirring, until bubbly.
 Pour the sauce over the tofu and stir well to combine.
 Replace the cover and cook on high for 3 hours.